yeshwanthlm/yeshwanthlm/README.md

 **`Engineer/Creator`**

 I am a Cloud and DevOps Engineer ☁️, AWS Community Builder 🏗️, and YouTuber 📺.
-Passionate about helping people get into Cloud and sharing my learnings in Cloud, DevOps.
+Passionate about helping people get into Cloud and sharing my learnings in Cloud and DevOps.

    <p align="left">
       <a href="https://www.youtube.com/c/amonkincloud?sub_confirmation=1">